yazhou2019/BNTR/README.md

 # BNTR: Broadcasted Nonparametric Tensor Regression
 - This package implements the method proposed in Y. Zhou, Wong, & He (2020).
+- If you want to see the code for the analyses presented in the paper, please refer to the 'Experiments in the paper' section.

 # Installation